 It’s not all about the bots!
 Check out our guide to the best coding toys for kids!

 With the LEGO boost creative toolbox, kids can build five different robots from one set.
 Each robot is progressively more challenging and teaches different skills.
 Kids can build and code interactive, motorized robots, models and creations with distance, color and tilt sensor technologies.
-This is one of the most fun robot kits for kids out there!
+This is one of the best robot kits for kids out there!

 Evo is a coding robot suitable for older kids ages 9+ but for coders at all levels.
 Evo arrives assembled and ready to play with app games and two ways to code.
 The app allows kids to work at their own pace and level up their skills as they progress through the games.